Stability properties and topology at infinity of f-minimal hypersurfaces: Topological results

 for any given domain $\Omega\subseteq\Sigma$.
 On the other hand, consider the eigenvalue problem

 It is not difficult to prove that

 Indeed this follows from the identity

-observing that is the quadratic form associated to the operator $\frac{-\Delta_{f}}{|\mathbf{A}|^2}$.
+observing that is the quadratic form associated to the operator $-\frac{\Delta_{f}}{|\mathbf{A}|^2}$.
 Hence, if $\mu_k$ is the greatest eigenvalue of \eqref{feigen} less then or equal to $1$, it follows by Lemma \ref{LemFI} that

 \end{proof} As a consequence of Proposition \ref{PropFI} we can now state the announced corollary of Theorem \ref{mainThTopo}. \begin{corollary} Let $\Sigma^m$ be a complete $f$--minimal hypersurface isometrically immersed in a complete weighted manifold $M_{f}^{m+1}$ with $\overline{\mathrm{Sect}}\leq0$ and $\overline{\mathrm{Ric}}_{f}\geq k\geq0$.
-Assume that $|\mathbf{A}|\in L^{m}(\Sigma, e^{-f}d\mathrm{vol}_{\Sigma})$.
-Suppose furthermore that $f\leq f^{*}<+\infty$ and $|\overline{\nabla}f|\in L^{m}(\Sigma, e^{-f}d\mathrm{vol}_{\Sigma})$.
+Assume that $|\mathbf{A}|\in L^{m}(\Sigma_f)$.
+Suppose furthermore that $f\leq f^{*}<+\infty$ and $|\overline{\nabla}f|\in L^{m}(\Sigma_f)$.
 Then $\Sigma$ has finitely many ends. \end{corollary}

 \begin{acknowledgement*} \rm{Part of this work was done while we were visiting the Institut Henri Poincar\'e, Paris.
 We would like to thank the institute for the warm hospitality.\\ Moreover we are deeply grateful to Stefano Pigola for useful conversations during the preparation of the manuscript.
-We would also like to thank Marcio Batista and Heudson Mirandola for useful critical comments.} \end{acknowledgement*}
+We would also like to thank Marcio Batista and Heudson Mirandola and the anonymous referee for useful comments.} \end{acknowledgement*}